Quentin Burdick: Congressional career

-U.S. House of Representatives
+United States Representative

-In the spring of 1958, Usher Burdick, who worried about being defeated for re-election in the Republican primary, offered to withdraw his candidacy if the NPL agreed to support his son as the Democratic-NPL candidate for his seat in the U.S. House of Representatives.
+In spring 1958, Usher Burdick, who worried about being defeated for re-election in the Republican primary, offered to withdraw his candidacy if the NPL agreed to support his son as the Democratic-NPL candidate for his seat in the U.S. House of Representatives.
 Quentin subsequently received the NPL endorsement in April, and was elected to North Dakota's at-large congressional district the following November.
 He was the first Democrat-NPLer to be elected to the House of Representatives from North Dakota.

 During his tenure in the House, Burdick served as a member of the House Interior Committee, where he promoted the Garrison Diversion Project to provide water from the Missouri River to North Dakota.
 He received high ratings from organized labor and the Americans for Democratic Action.
 An opponent of the Eisenhower administration's farm policies, in his maiden speech on the House floor, Burdick called for the resignation of U.S. Secretary of Agriculture Ezra Taft Benson.